PyThaiNLP/pythainlp/README.md

 | Other corpora and models that may included with PyThaiNLP | See [Corpus License](https://github.com/PyThaiNLP/pythainlp/blob/dev/pythainlp/corpus/corpus_license.md) |

+## Model Cards

+For technical details, caveats, and ethical considerations of the models developed and used in PyThaiNLP, see [Model cards](https://github.com/PyThaiNLP/pythainlp/wiki/Model-Cards).

 ## Sponsors

 [![VISTEC-depa Thailand Artificial Intelligence Research Institute](https://airesearch.in.th/assets/img/logo/airesearch-logo.svg)](https://airesearch.in.th/)